 - Improved data encryption through the Temporal Key Integrity Protocol (TKIP).
 TKIP scrambles the keys using a hashing algorithm and, by adding an integrity-checking feature, ensures that the keys haven't been tampered with.
-WPA2TM is based on 802.11i and uses Advanced Encryption Standard instead of TKIP. - User authentication, which is generally missing in WEP, through the extensible authentication protocol (EAP).
+WPA2 is based on 802.11i and uses Advanced Encryption Standard instead of TKIP. - User authentication, which is generally missing in WEP, through the extensible authentication protocol (EAP).
 WEP regulates access to a wireless network based on a computer's hardware-specific MAC address, which is relatively simple to be sniffed out and stolen.
 EAP is built on a more secure public-key encryption system to ensure that only authorized network users can access the network.

-WPA/WPA2-Personal uses a passphrase or key to authenticate your wireless connection.
+WPA-PSK/WPA2-PSK uses a passphrase or key to authenticate your wireless connection.
 The key is an alpha-numeric password between 8 and 63 characters long.
 The password can include symbols (!?\&\) and spaces.
 This key must be the exact same key entered on your wireless router or access point.

-WPA/WPA2-Enterprise incorporates user authentication through the Extensible Authentication Protocol (EAP).
+WPA/WPA2 incorporates user authentication through the Extensible Authentication Protocol (EAP).
 EAP is built on a more secure public key encryption system to ensure that only authorized network users can access the network.

+Configure WEP

-Configure WPA/WPA2-Personal Using the D-Link Utility
+Using the D-Link Wireless Connection Manager

-It is recommended to enable WPA/WPA2-Personal on your wireless router or access point before configuring your wireless adapter.
-If you are joining an existing network, you will need to know the WPA/WPA2-Personal passphrase being used.
+It is recommended to enable WEP on your wireless router or access point before configuring your wireless adapter.
+If you are joining an existing network, you will need to know the WEP key being used.

-- 1. Open the Wireless Connection Manager by double-clicking on the D-Link icon on your desktop. - 2.
-Highlight the wireless network (SSID) you would like to connect to and click Connect.
-If the network is using WPA/WPA2-Personal, the screen (as shown to the bottom-right) will appear. - 3.
-Enter the WPA/WPA2-Personal passphrase exactly as it is on your wireless router or access point.
-Click the Show text in the password field box to see the passphrase.
-Unchecking it will hide it. - 4.
-Click OK to connect to the network.
-Allow up to 30 seconds to connect.
+- Open the Wireless Connection Manager by double-clicking on the D-Link icon on your desktop.
+From the list of available wireless networks, select the network you want to connect to and click Connect.
+If the network is using WEP, the screen (as shown to the right) will appear. - 2.
+Enter the WEP key exactly as it is on your wireless router or access point.